uxdilip/roovox/NOTIFICATIONS_README.md

-# Roovox Notification System
+# Sniket Notification System

-This document describes the email notification system implemented for the Roovox project using Resend.
+This document describes the email notification system implemented for the Sniket project using Resend.

 ## Overview